dieterich-lab/pulseR/README.md

+# pulseR

-# pulseR.
-Analysis of RNA metabolic kinetics from RNAseq data.
+Tools for the analysis of RNA metabolic kinetics from RNAseq data.